lowRISC/opentitan/doc/ug/getting_started_design.md

 The content and the status of the proposal can be shared with the team.

 An example of a canonical detailed specification is the pinmux specification which can be found in the TeamDrive under TechnicalSpecifications --> deprecated, for those that have access to that resource.
-(Google Docs that have been converted into markdown on GitHub are archived here).
+(Google Docs that have been converted into Markdown on GitHub are archived here).

 ## Specification Publication